elyby/docs/source/en/skins-system.rst

    By default textures proxying isn't used for this query.
 To enable it, add an additional GET parameter :samp:`?proxy=true`.

-   The server will return an empty response with :samp:`204` status in case when textures aren't found.
+   The server will return an empty response with :samp:`204` status, if textures aren't found.

 ------------------------------------------------------------------------------------------------------------------------

-You can also pass a number of additional GET parameters when making any of the above requests.
+You can also pass a range of additional GET parameters while making any of the above requests.
 They will be used to analyze the usage of the service by different versions of the game.

-:version: The version of the protocol that the skins are being requested.
-This is currently version :samp:`2`,
+:version: The version of the protocol by which skins will be requested.
+The current version is :samp:`2`,
           i.e. you need to specify :samp:`version=2`.

 :minecraft_version: The version of Minecraft that the request is made from.

 :authlib_version: The version of the Authlib used.
 This option is relevant for Minecraft versions 1.7.6+,
-                  where a separate library is used to load skins rather than an in-game code.
+                  where a separate library is used to load skins instead of in-game code.

-An example of a textures query with passing of parameters described above:
+Here is an example of a textures request with parameters described above:

 .. code-block:: text